School Improvement Plan

 Our two main projects are:

-- To investigate the community need for a 0 – 3 year old School-based Nursery.
+- To investigate the community need for an 'all year round' holiday club.

 - To establish Trinity School as an ‘Outdoor Centre of Environmental Excellence’.
 This will involve our trained and highly skilled ‘Forest School & Eco Team’ and children offering CPD and lessons to organisations and children in our dedicated outdoor classroom.